passcod/blook/transcripts/intergalactic-02.md

  - podcast
 ---

-This is a very rough transcript of [Intergalactic Express 02][ie2], a podcast episode on the [Not Saf For Work][nsfw] network.
+This is a partial transcript of [Intergalactic Express 02][ie2], a podcast episode on the [Not Saf For Work][nsfw] network.
 You can find the podcast in its original audio form at the link above.

 The podcast was published on August 20, 2017.

-This transcript was partially typed up from scratch by me, a human, and partially transcribed by a machine!
-Using [IBM's Watson][stt], the bulk of the audio was first dumped to text, in a manner reminiscent to what you get when translating things with Google, or the awful Bing translator on twitter... but sometimes it gets things right!
-Then there was a second pass by me to get the machine text into shape.
+This was an experiment and comparison as to how well Speech-to-text works.

-As a result, the text is peppered with "Speaker 0", "Speaker 1", "Speaker 2".
+The first third is hand-transcribed and is actually readable.

-Those don't actually correspond with real speakers, because Watson is not human-good (but it's pretty good for a computer).
-The real speakers are indicated by the letter next to that (A, C, S).
+The last two thirds are machine-transcribed using [IBM's Watson][stt], which results in text reminiscent to what you get when translating things with Google, or the awful Bing translator on twitter... but sometimes it gets things right!

-There's also timestamps in large and bold at some places, because of how I split up the audio for transcription.
-I've left them in there so you can figure out where you are in the audio if you're reading this as kind of subtitles, like I do when there's a transcription for podcasts I listen to.
+But it's not very readable, sorry.

 [ie2]: https://notsafforwork.com/podcasts/intergalactic-express-02-the-beginners-guide-to-feeling-terrible/
 [nsfw]: https://notsafforwork.com/nsfw-podcasts/